Guides

 | Flower preference | Which flowers the bee collects best from | Determines whether your garden supports this bee well |

-| Rarity | How hard the bee is to obtain | Higher rarity typically means stronger base stats |
+| Rarity | How hard the bee is to obtain | Higher rarity can help, but only if the current Bee Garden UI confirms the role |

 | Special ability | Any unique passive or active effect | Can change production math significantly for niche setups |